 Defensive Driving Safety Talk

 The roads can be an extremely dangerous place.
-According to the National Highway Traffic Safety Administration, there were an estimated 6.3 million police-reported car accidents in the United States in 2015.
+According to the National Safety Council, an estimated 42,000 people died in motor vehicle crashes in 2020.
 Distracted drivers, speeding, and drivers under the influence caused or contributed to the majority of accidents each year.
 Drivers need to be cautious and aware of the other drivers while on the road.
 Being a defensive driver is the best way to protect yourself while on the road.

 Most collisions that occur today are preventable.
 With all of the reckless drivers on the road today, it is more important than ever to be a defensive driver.
 The National Safety Council defines defensive driving as, “Driving to save lives, time, and money in spite of the conditions around you and the actions of others”.
 Defensive driving techniques involve more than just following the basic traffic laws.